OnSebii/FileShare/README.md

 ### Installing PostgreSQL

 You also need PostgreSQL as Database.
 Download [PostgreSQL](https://www.postgresql.org/download/) for your operating system.
+After downloading PostgreSQL, follow the next steps to import the database.
+Here you can download the database [Download](database).

+TODO beschreiben import database

+### Installing FileShare